cvuillecard/dcall/README.md

 Note : Configuration 'README' is coming, but don't hesitate to send me a mail at 'charles.vuillec@gmail.com' if you need help.

-Maven configuration Notes : There are few useless dependencies because of the project in development (hibernate, jpa, neo4j, h2.. and every useless database dependencies with few spring dependencies and few exclusions of transitive dependencies) > will be removed, and a clean will be done later but they are really not a problem actually.
+Maven configuration notes : few transitive dependencies are still packaged, but they will be removed later to reduce packaging size even if configuration is mutualized between app modules..(not a priority actually)